marine5575/projectLoL/README.md

 # make a directory named 'model' in the present directory
 mkdir model

+###
-# Keras, Tensorflow, pandas, numpy, scikit-learn and matplotlib, seaborn must installed on your operation environment
+# Keras, Tensorflow, pandas, numpy, scikit-learn and matplotlib, seaborn must be installed on your operation environment
+###

 AFTER DOWNLOAD, PLEASE DO NOT MOVE ANY OF THESE FILES OR DIRECTORYS TO ANOTHER DIRECTORY
 ```